albumentations-team/albumentations/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "Bug Report"
-about: Submit a bug report to help us improve albumentations
+about: Submit a bug report to help us improve volumentations

 ---